-Rogers noted that the FY16 National Defense Authorization Act directs DOE to establish a “Stockpile Responsiveness Program” to “continually exercise all capabilities required to conceptualize, study, design, develop, engineer, certify, produce, and deploy nuclear weapons.”
+Rogers noted that the National Defense Authorization Act for Fiscal Year 2016 directs DOE to establish a “Stockpile Responsiveness Program” to “continually exercise all capabilities required to conceptualize, study, design, develop, engineer, certify, produce, and deploy nuclear weapons.”
 Rogers asked the study co-chairs for their opinion of this provision, and Peercy responded that it is “very well aligned” with the panel’s recommendations.

 Garwin and Schwitters criticize design competition proposal